-Pursuant to the equity award agreements, awards that have been held for at least one year would receive the following treatment: a pro-rata portion of RSUs would immediately lapse, a pro-rata portion of unvested options would become immediately vested and exercisable, a pro-rata portion of PSUs and OPSUs would be deemed to have satisfied the service condition and would remain eligible to vest subject to the attainment of the specified performance conditions.
+Pursuant to the equity award agreements, awards that have been held for at least one year would receive the following treatment: a prorata portion of RSUs would immediately lapse, a pro-rata portion of unvested options would become immediately vested and exercisable, a pro-rata portion of PSUs and OPSUs would be deemed to have satisfied the service condition and would remain eligible to vest subject to the attainment of the specified performance conditions.

-If the executive officer had involuntarily terminated employment with BHGE without cause on December 31, 2018 the executive officer would have received the following:
+If the executive officer had involuntarily terminated employment with Baker Hughes without cause on December 31, 2019 the executive officer would have received the following:

-- all outstanding RSUs that have been held for at least one year would have become vested on a pro-rata basis and become non-forfeitable: - all outstanding stock options that have been held for at least one year would have become vested on a pro-rata basis and exercisable; and - all outstanding PSUs and OPSUs that have been held for at least one year would have satisfied the service condition and would remain eligible to vest subject to the attainment of performance conditions.
+- all outstanding RSUs that have been held for at least one year would have become vested on a pro-rata basis and become nonforfeitable; - all outstanding stock options that have been held for at least one year would have become vested on a pro-rata basis and exercisable; - all outstanding PSUs and OPSUs that have been held for at least one year would have satisfied the service condition on a pro-rata basis and would remain eligible to vest subject to the attainment of performance conditions.

-Payments in the Event of a Change in Control without Termination of Employment
+Payments in the event of a change in control without termination of employment

-If a Change in Control were to have occurred on December 31, 2018, or any other date, and the executive officers did not incur a termination of employment, the executive officers would not have been entitled to any payments in connection with the Change in Control.
+If a Change in Control were to have occurred on December 31, 2019, or any other date, and the executive officers did not incur a termination of employment, the executive officers would not have been entitled to any payments in connection with the Change in Control.
 However, PSUs would have been deemed to have satisfied their performance condition at target performance and OPSUs would have been deemed to have satisfied their performance condition based on actual performance as of the date of the Change in Control.
 In both cases, the awards would still be subject to their respective service conditions.

-Payments in the Event of a Change in Control and Termination of Employment by the Executive Officer for Good Reason or by the Company or Its Successor Without Cause
+Payments in the event of a change in control and termination of employment by the executive officer for good reason or by the company or its successor without cause

-In addition to the benefits described above under "Payments Upon Involuntary Termination of Employment Not In Connection With a Change in Control," if an executive officer is terminated without Cause or for Good Reason within 12-months following a Change in Control, pursuant to the equity award agreements, restrictions on all RSUs would have immediately lapsed, any unvested options would have immediately vested and become exercisable, the service restrictions on all PSUs would have immediately lapsed and the satisfaction the performance conditions would have been fixed at target, and the service restrictions on all OPSUs would have immediately lapsed and the satisfaction of performance conditions would have been fixed based on actual performance as of the date of the change in control.
+In addition to the benefits described above under "Payments Upon Involuntary Termination of Employment Not In Connection With a Change in Control," if an executive officer is terminated without cause or for good reason within 12-months following a Change in Control, pursuant to the equity award agreements, restrictions on all RSUs would have immediately lapsed, any unvested options would have immediately vested and become exercisable, the service restrictions on all PSUs would have immediately lapsed and the satisfaction the performance conditions would have been fixed at target, and the service restrictions on all OPSUs would have immediately lapsed and the satisfaction of performance conditions would have been fixed based on actual performance as of the date of the change in control.

-Termination of Employment for Any Reason
+Termination of employment for any reason

-If an executive officer had terminated employment with BHGE on December 31, 2018 for any reason, including resignation or involuntary termination of employment for Cause, the executive officer would have been entitled to receive those vested benefits to which the executive officer is entitled under the terms of the employee benefit plans in which the executive officer is a participant as of the executive officer's date of termination of employment.
+If an executive officer had terminated employment with Baker Hughes on December 31, 2019 for any reason, including resignation or involuntary termination of employment for cause, the executive officer would have been entitled to receive those vested benefits to which the executive officer is entitled under the terms of the employee benefit plans in which the executive officer is a participant as of the executive officer's date of termination of employment.